 1) Freelancers, web designers or uncertified agencies:

-- Advertising spend of client is often less than £1K per month
+- Advertising spend of the client is often less than £1K per month

-- Time required on these type of account ranges from a few hours per month to around 10 hours, but varies based on skill level.
+- The time required on these types of accounts ranges from a few hours per month to around 10 hours, but varies based on skill level.

 - They may lack the specialist expertise to use all the features within Google Ads.
 Typically only some of the Google Ads targeting options are used.

-- Management fees typically starting from £150 per month.
+- Management fees typically start from £150 per month.

 - It is good for the client to check possible advertising certifications

-- They may offer a hourly rate, fixed fee, percentage of ad spend or cost per lead.
+- They may offer an hourly rate, fixed fee, percentage of ad spend or cost per lead.